a5c-ai/a5c/docs/cli/reference.md

 Behavior:

 - No network calls are performed by default.
-In offline mode, `enriched.github = { provider: 'github', partial: true, reason: 'flag:not_set' }`.
+In offline mode, `enriched.github = { provider: 'github', partial: true, reason: 'github_enrich_disabled' }`.
 - Pass `--use-github` to enable GitHub API enrichment.
-If no token is configured, the CLI exits with code `3` (provider/network error) and prints an error.
+If no token is configured, the CLI exits with code `3` (provider/network error) and prints an error; no JSON body is emitted.

 Usage: